About these consultancy agreements

 All that is needed for any subsequent assignment is a description of the work to be carried out and a reference to the agreement.

 Treat as your standard contract or negotiate terms

 Of course, you can either edit an agreement and use it as your standard terms, or you can negotiate the detail of each individual project.

 The importance of a good specification of work

 We cannot over-emphasise the importance of a thorough and agreed specification of work.
 The agreement you will choose will reduce the chance of conflict on the operation of the agreement and the application of the law, but only you can describe the work in detail.

 The contracts provide for the specification of work to be placed in a schedule to the agreement the first time it is used.

 The law relating to this agreement

-There is little statute law relating to the provision of consultancy services.
-The framework for the contracts depends on basic contract law and tort.
-However, the structure and the contents of the agreement reflect the latest thinking on what is needed to protect a business from theft of its intellectual property.
+There is little statute law relating to the provision of consultancy services so the framework for the contracts depends on basic contract law and tort.